-4.4.
-InParformer
+4.3.5 InParformer

-InParformer [150] is another model based on transformer architecture for long-term time series forecasting.
-The architecture, shown in Figure 8, It features an interactive parallel attention mechanism for learning dependencies in both frequency and time domains, enhanced by query selection, key-value pair compression, and evolutionary seasonal-trend decomposition modules.
+InParformer [163] is another model based on a transformer architecture that is designed for long-term time series forecasting.
+The architecture, shown in Figure 14, features an interactive parallel attention mechanism (InPar Attention) for learning dependencies in both the time and frequency domains.
+These have been enhanced with query selection, key-value pair compression, and evolutionary seasonal-trend decomposition modules (EvoSTD).
 These innovations target the challenges of redundancy, semantic density, and complex temporal patterns in time series data.
 The methodology emphasizes efficiency and interpretability, significantly outperforming state-of-the-art models across various real-world datasets.